DrCuis/Learning-Cuis/LayoutTour.md

 ![Cuis Window](LayoutTour/Layout2.png)

 Ah!
 Let me open it in the current Cuis World.
 The Cuis backdrop is a PasteUpMorph which we call the World.

 ````Smalltalk
 myLayout morphPosition: 200@300;  morphExtent: 400@300; color: Color lightBlue; openInWorld.
 ````

 I took a shortcut here.
 I sent three messages on one line.
 The ';' (semicolon) character introduces a **cascade**.
-What a cascade does is to send messages to the original recever object.
+What a cascade does is to send messages to the original receiver object.

 So the above is the same as typing: